f12-lab/self-hosting-with-ionos/README.md

 In my case, I’m going to certify my domain with [lets encrypt](https://letsencrypt.org/)

 ### Provisioning by vagrant
-In our Vagrantfile provision we will install certbot with apache2 dependencies
+In our Vagrantfile provision we will install certbot with apache2 dependencies.
 ```ruby
 server.vm.provision "shell", inline: <<-SHELL
       sudo apt install certbot python3-certbot-apache -y